jolars/qualpal/paper/paper.md

 `qualpal` is a C++ library for generating qualitative color palettes with maximum perceptual distinctiveness, designed for scientific data visualization and accessibility.
-It supports flexible palette configuration via a builder-style API, multiple input formats (RGB, hex, HSL, built-in palettes), color vision deficiency simulation, and perceptual color difference metrics.
+It supports flexible palette generation via multiple input formats (RGB, HSL and LCHab (HCL) colorspaces, built-in palettes) and can adapt palettes to color vision deficiencies (CVD) of the full dichromacy spectrum (protanopia, deuteranopia, tritanopia) with any choice of severity.
+The

+color vision deficiency simulation, and perceptual color difference metrics.
 The library uses fast algorithms and perceptually uniform color spaces (DIN99d, CIEDE2000) to select colors that are maximally distinct, ensuring accessibility